 One of the most important things you can do as a parent is to help your child develop good study habits from an early stage.
 So many distractions have come with the digital age and as parents, you need to help your kids stay focused.

-In fairness, technology cannot be totally separated from your child’s life.
+In fairness, technology cannot be totally separated from your child’s life especially now that they are learning online.
 It has its own advantages.
-Chances are, your child is using a computer or tablet as a part of classroom instruction, and many devices like televisions, phones, e-readers, or game pads at home.
-With access to so many devices in their day-to-day life, it can be a struggle for your child to navigate the digital age on their own.
+Chances are, your child is now using a computer or tablet to learn online, and you have other devices like televisions, phones, e-readers, or game pads at home.
+With access to so many devices in their day-to-day life, it can be a struggle for your child to navigate online study on their own.
 If this issue is challenging for adults, imagine how difficult it could be for kids.

 Technology has caused bad study habits

 Does this scene sound familiar?
-Your child goes up to her room to complete her homework—perhaps on a school-issued iPad.
+Your child goes up to her room to complete her homework.
 Three hours later, she isn’t finished.
 You are left to wonder why.
 Was she perhaps chatting or video calling with her friends?
 Maybe it even started out about the homework, but then she got pulled into other topics.
 Was she listening to music and “had” to make a new playlist?
 Did she get distracted by someone’s post on Instagram and feel she was missing out on a social “hangout” that very instant?
 Or was she just “old school” daydreaming and not focusing?

 These little things come together to form bad study habits if done repeatedly.
 This can lead to poor concentration, poor grades and ultimately low self-esteem.